yellowbrickcode/MCW-Microservices-architecture/Whiteboard design session/WDS trainer guide - Microservices architecture.md

 2. How would you identify the user and the API consumer or application?

-    APIs can be secured by passing, a consumer key for identifying the calling application (be it internal or third party) or a token, issued for the user (e.g., by a trusted identity provider).
+    APIs can be secured by passing, a consumer key for identifying the calling application, be it internal or third party, or a token, issued for the user (e.g., by a trusted identity provider).

     The top-level Web APIs will be published through Azure API Management.
 This provides a security layer that can leverage Azure AD to authorize callers but also enforce consumer keys.